-Today’s book review of a crime novel is brought to you by yours truly, Morgen Bailey.
+Today’s book review of a single short story is brought to you by yours truly, Morgen Bailey.
 If you’d like your book reviewed or to send me a book review of another author’s book, see book-reviews for the guidelines.
 Other options listed on opportunities-on-this-blog.

 Synopsis: In his Anthony Award nominated short story “Dead End”, author Craig Faustus Buck introduces Johno Beltran, a former homicide detective who fell from grace when a stupid mistake allowed a rich, sadistic sex killer to go free.
 This story begins four years after the trial with Johno now living out of his car and working as a parking attendant at a celebrity haunt called Kama Sushi.
 One night, the man who got away with murder, wealthy plastic surgeon Dr. Luke Vico, drives into the Kama Sushi lot and Johno is forced to park his $100,000 car.
 The humiliating reunion leads Johno down a dark, twisty road toward a deadly collision between paranoia and reality.